 Tips for Teaching Your Child About Using a Credit Card

+Talking to your child about credit cards is as critical as teaching them to drive, instilling a good worth ethic, and telling them about drugs and alcohol.
 Many kids and teens are excited at the prospect of getting a credit card, but often for the wrong reasons.
-Combat their misconceptions early and they’re more likely to be smart credit card users when the time comes.
+Combat their misconceptions early, and they’re more likely to be smart credit card users when the time comes.

-Here are the most important lessons to teach your kids about credit cards.
+When the time comes, here are the most important lessons to teach your kids about credit cards.

-The thing to make clear about credit cards is that your kid is using someone else’s money.
-With a credit card, the bank has agreed to let the cardholder borrow a certain amount of money over and over as long it's repaid.
-The balance can be repaid all at once or over time, but explain to your child that the longer it takes to pay back the balance, the more interest they'll be charged.
-So, they should know how and when interest is charged.
+Kids often grow up thinking mom and dad's credit cards are just magic.
+That money needs to be paid back, however, and the longer it takes, the more it costs.
+The first thing to teach them is that a credit card just lets them use someone else’s money.
+The bank agrees to let a cardholder borrow a certain amount of money over and over as long it's repaid.
+The balance can be repaid all at once or over time, but your child should know that the longer it takes to pay back the balance, the more the interest will add up.

 Lesson 2: You shouldn’t rely on your credit card.

 Because credit cards and debit cards look virtually identical, your child may have grown up thinking you’ve used your credit card for all your purchases.
 Explain that a credit card is not meant for staples like food and gas.
 Teach your child that their checking account, which holds the money they’ve already earned, should be their primary way to pay for purchases—even big ones.
 Lessons about savings and delayed gratification are foundational.

 Lesson 3: There’s a limit to what you can purchase on a credit card.